-The Introduction should include:
+The Introduction should include the following:

-- the background to the topic of your paper to set your work in its broad context
+- The background to the topic of your paper to set your work in its broad context

-- a clear statement of the purpose of the paper, usually to present the results of your research, investigation, or design
+- A clear statement of the purpose of the paper, usually to present the results of your research, investigation, or design

-- a clear statement of the aims of the project
+- A clear statement of the aims of the project

-- technical background necessary to understand the paper, e.g., theory or assumptions
+- Technical background necessary to understand the paper, e.g., theory or assumptions

-- a brief outline of the structure of the paper if appropriate (this would not be necessary in a short paper)
+- A brief outline of the structure of the paper if appropriate (this would not be necessary in a short paper)

 Contextual background → Aims → Contextual background → Technical background (assumptions) → Purpose of paper

-Body of the Paper (Methods, Results & Discussion)
+Body of the Paper (Methods, Results, & Discussion)

 This is main part of the paper where you present your work.
 The Introduction and Conclusions act as only a frame for the body; therefore, all the details of your work must be included here in the appropriate section.
 You will need to put some thought into the order of the sections; the information you present should flow logically so that the reader can follow the development of your project.
 It is also essential that you choose concise but informative headings and subheadings so that the reader knows exactly what type of information to expect in each section.

-The body of the paper should:
+The body of the paper should do the following:

-- present the information from your research, both real world and theoretical, or your design
+- Present the information from your research, both real world and theoretical, or your design

-- organize information logically under appropriate headings
+- Organize information logically under appropriate headings

-- convey information in the most effective way for communication:
+- Convey information in the most effective way for communication: